datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 Supervised learning is a part of Machine Learning, which is concerned with **modelling** the relationship between a response variable $Y$ and a set of predictor variables $X$.

 There are two kinds of modelling - **explanatory** and **predictive**.
 In explanatory modelling, we are interested in understanding the causal relationship between $X$ and $Y$, while predictive modelling is concerned with predicting $Y$ using $X$ as predictors.

-## Loss Function and Risk Function
 From now on, we will concern ourself with predictive modelling.

+## The Loss Function

  In the statistical view, predictive modelling can be viewed as *a problem of function estimation*.
 The prediction accuracy of the function is measured using a **loss function**, which measures the discrepancy between a prediction and the true outcome.

 $$L(y, f(x))$$

+## The Risk Function

 While the loss function measures the accuracy of a prediction after the outcome is observed.
 At the time we make the prediction however, the true outcome is still unknown, and the loss incurred is consequently a random variable $L(Y, f(X))$.
 The **true risk** of function $f$ is defined as the *expected loss*